Mujahid137/my-tsx-site/README.md

-  # Website code request

-  This is a code bundle for Website code request.
-The original project is available at https://www.figma.com/design/jcNcryf0phqfWwrupCJz69/Website-code-request.
+#download all the files
+#Put the files in a folder
+#run cmd or powershell
+#paste the code

  ## Running the code

   Run `npm i` to install the dependencies.